 A dieline is a 2D template that outlines the layout, dimensions, and structural elements of packaging designs.
 It ensures precision in cutting, folding, and assembling packaging materials, making it an essential tool for manufacturers and designers.
 Dielines are applicable to various packaging types, including boxes, labels, bottles, and brochures.

-What are the Types of Lines and areas used in Dieline?
+What are the Different Types of Lines and Areas used in a Dieline?

 - Cut Lines: Indicate where the packaging material will be cut, ensuring precise edges.